linux-cultist/venv-selector.nvim/README.md

       enable_default_searches = true       -- switches all default searches on/off
       activate_venv_in_terminal = true,    -- activate the selected python interpreter in terminal windows opened from neovim set_environment_variables = true,    -- sets VIRTUAL_ENV or CONDA_PREFIX environment variables
-      enable_telescope_search_type = true, -- shows the name of the search in telescope }
+      show_telescope_search_type = true,   -- shows the name of the search in telescope }
   }
 }